KatkaWorks/nationalities-analysis/steps.md

 - The **Ukrainian community** shows the largest growth in cities, suggesting strong migration trends.
 - **Vietnamese** and **Serbian populations** also increased significantly, reflecting urban settlement patterns of foreign communities.
 - **Russian** and **Chinese communities** grew moderately, contributing to the overall urban diversity.
-- These trends highlight increasing multiculturalism in urban areas, which can guide urban planning, social services, and integration programs.